What is truly the message of Christmas?

 And the angel said to them (the shepherds), “FEAR NOT, for behold, I bring you GOOD NEWS of GREAT JOY that will be for ALL THE PEOPLE.
 For unto you is BORN this day in the city of David a SAVIOR, who is CHRIST THE LORD.(Luke 2:10-11, ESV)

 Luke 2 is the passage about the birth of Jesus and his very early life including his early ministry.
 In particular, the verse 10-11 is about the message of the angel of the Lord to the shepherds in Bethlehem, Judea.
 Herein, I am not going to discuss about the historical perspectives of the above verse.
-Instead, I would rather highlight some of the above capitalized keywords as I am amazed by how this short verse has actually sum up the ultimate message that we all need in life.
+Instead, I would rather highlight the above capitalized keywords as I am amazed by how this short verse has actually sum up the ultimate message that we all need in life.

 What is our biggest fear in life?
 Some people fear death, some fear suffering (physical torture, mental abuse, poverty, and so on).
 Some people fear punishment (for what they had done in the past), some fear life uncertainties (for what will happen in the future).
 Thankfully, God understands that everybody struggles with this and therefore the first word came out of the angel is, “Do not afraid”.
 If you have fear of anything these days, this message is for you.
 The birth of Jesus is a sign of God’s perfect love that casts away our fear.
 (1 John 4:18)